beajorrin/DTC-Bioinformatic-Course/Readme.md

 ```
 #
 You will now see you are out of the file, and back into your previous directory in the terminal.
 You can use **ls** again to check your new file is there.
-To check the contents of your new file have been saved properly and are correct, you can use the cat (concatenate) command, which will print the specified file.
+To check the contents of your new file have been saved properly and are correct, you can use the **cat** (concatenate) command, which will print the specified file.
 Try:

 :keyboard:
 ```bash
 cat example_sequence_1.fasta
 ```

-You should see the two fasta sequences you wrote printed out:
+:desktop_computer:You should see the two fasta sequences you wrote printed out:

-:desktop_computer:
 ```r
 > Seq_1
 AAGTCAACCT